Some overseas Filipino workers have plenty of time to spare online during their days off.

 Create movies and short video presentations for companies.
 You can partner with a videographer or wedding photography company.

 8. Be an encoder.

 Store and transfer information for communication companies.
-This can be more of a mundane, repetitive work companies are willing to hand over to others so they can concentrate on their main work (web design agencies, research companies, etc) that requires adequate amount of time to do the job.
+This can be more of mundane, repetitive work companies are willing to hand over to others so they can concentrate on their primary work (web design agencies, research companies, etc.) that requires an adequate amount of time to do the job.

 9. Language education online.

 Teach English or other languages that you’re fluent in.
 This is big with foreign language students, especially Koreans or Japanese, who look for English tutors online.

 10. Online research.